SocietyOfUnifiedLife/SOUL-Nexus/documents/incomplete/soul_node_guide.md

 ---

-# II.
-Governance & Structure
+# II - Governance & Structure

 A SOUL Node is not a hierarchy—it’s a living system of mutual care, shared responsibility, and evolving trust.
 Its vitality depends not just on shared values, but on how those values are lived out through roles, rhythms, and teamwork.